Rapidan, Virginia

+History

 Its strategic location along both a railroad and a river brought about several destructive raids during the Civil War.
 Willis’ mill (ca. 1772), which stood in the location of the current mill, was burned along with several homes and other structures, although the miller's house remained.
 The village of Rapid Ann Station resumed its prominence as a regional shipping point after the railroad was rebuilt following the Civil War, particularly for lumber and wood products.
 Its name was changed once again in 1886 to the present-day Rapidan.

 In 1987, the Rapidan Historic District, encompassing 35 contributing buildings and three noncontributing buildings within 182 acres (74 ha), was designated a National Historic District, added to both the Virginia Landmarks Register (VLR) and the National Register of Historic Places (NRHP).
 Contributing buildings include the Waddell Memorial Presbyterian Church, listed separately on the VLR and NRHP.
 Although not within the Rapidan Historic District, the community of Rapidan is also home to an eighteenth-century middle-class farmhouse known as Locust Grove (also known as Goodwin Farm), which was listed on the VLR and NRHP in 1985.

 The community and surrounding counties are served by the Rapidan Volunteer Fire Department, officially formed in 1978.